shoui520/shoui520.github.io/docs/monolingual.md

 ![Image](img/mono16.png)

 Then change your dictionary order.
 You can do this by changing result priority.
+See recommended dicts below.

+### Recommended Dictionaries

 **Here’s my (shoui)’s personal dictionary order:**